Nick Carter: Solo career

+Emmy win

+In August 2023, Carter offered his vocal talents for the rendition of "Happy Xmas," a song featuring patients from the Cure 4 The Kids Foundation, celebrities, and well-known recording artists such as Kyle Khou for the Christmas 4 The Kids digital album, released in 2023 for the holiday season.
+All proceeds from sales and streaming of the 22 songs continue to benefit the foundation.
+As a result, the song "Happy Xmas (Cancer's Over)" earned Carter and Mitch Koulouris their first-ever Pacific Southwest Emmy Award win in June 2024.
+The song was recognized with the 2024 Emmy Award for "Outstanding Musical Composition & Arrangement" by the National Academy of Television Arts and Sciences Pacific Southwest Chapter.

 Acting career

-Carter also did some acting appearing on various TV shows, including the NBC show American Dreams in 2002 and ABC's 8 Simple Rules in 2003.
-In October 2004, he even starred as a High School football player Brody in the ABC Family Halloween special, The Hollow, opposite Kevin Zegers.
+Carter also did some acting, appearing on various TV shows, including the NBC show American Dreams in 2002 and ABC's 8 Simple Rules in 2003.
+In October 2004, he even starred as a High School football player, Brody, in the ABC Family Halloween special, The Hollow, opposite Kevin Zegers.
 The film first premiered on ABC Family during their 13 Nights of Halloween in October 2004.
 The film was edited for TV and younger audiences.
-It was initially a rated R film.
-The rated-R movie was later released on DVD.
-But it would be a few years before Carter did any acting again as the Backstreet Boys worked on their return to music in 2004.
+It was initially rated R. The rated-R movie was later released on DVD.
+However, it would be a few years before Carter did any acting again, as the Backstreet Boys focused on their return to music in 2004.

 In 2007, Carter filmed the independent movie Kill Speed with Brandon Quinn, Andrew Keegan, Natalia Cigliuti, Greg Grunberg, and Reno Wilson, where he played a character named Foreman.
-The movie was originally scheduled for release in 2008, but due to issues with the release (some say with distribution), it would years before it was eventually released on DVD.
-In the US, its release was on June 12, 2012.
+The movie was originally scheduled for release in 2008, but due to issues with the release (some say with distribution), it would be years before it was eventually released on DVD.
+In the US, it was released on June 12, 2012.
 While in the UK, its release was in 2010, along with some other countries.
 On May 8, 2012, he made a guest appearance on CW's 90210 and played himself.
-He's currently trying to do more acting.
 Carter made his big-screen debut in 2013, appearing in the comedy This Is the End along with the rest of the Backstreet Boys.

-Carter has gotten into writing screenplays and filming/directing movies.
-The first film he directed was a movie he had written called The Pendant in 2010.
-It was a short 15-minute film and can be purchased on his official website.
-Unfortunately, the only public viewing of the film was at the Royal Theater in Toronto on August 13, 2010.
-However, fans could see the film by buying tickets through his official site.
-He also directed another movie in 2012, but no word when that will be released.